riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 touch packages/customertracker-lib/lib/core.js
 {% endhighlight %}

-The first thing we'll do is set up the global namespace, we'll call our application 'Customer Tracker' so will go with that for the namespace.
+Then we'll set up the global namespace.
+We'll call our application 'Customer Tracker' so will go with that for the namespace.

 #####/packages/customertracke-lib/lib/core.js
 {% highlight JavaScript %}